codefellows/code-challenges/rainbow-text/README.md

 end define
 ```

+Here is a [solution]('./rainbowText.js') using JavaScript and the DOM API.

 The time complexity should not be greater than O(_n_).
 If it is, something's wrong with your algorithm: you don't need multiple `for` loops to make this work.